santhu501/namaste-react/README.md

 Names: Chunking, Code Spliting, Dynamic Bundling, Lazy Loading, on Demand Loading, dynamic import etc.

 // HOC - Higher Order Components.
 A function that takes Component as input and returns functional component as output.

+// http://localhost:1234/restaurants/56589  - To see different sections for restaturant like recommended, newly added etc.